GaloisInc/smaccmpilot-org/pages/hardware/iris.md

 ### TK-1 Daughterboard

-The TK-1 daughterboard was developed by [Data61][] and provides CAN, PWM, power management etc. More info can be found [here][daughterboard].
+The TK-1 daughterboard was developed by [Data61][] and provides CAN, PWM, power management etc. More info can be found [here][daughterboard], and the source files are available on [bitbucket](https://bitbucket.csiro.au/login?next=/projects/OH/repos/tk1som-quadcopter-daughterboard/browse)

 <img src="/images/daughterboard.jpg" alt="TK-1 daughterboard" style="width: 700px;"/>